ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 Nimble will provide several columns that derive from the above base classes and provide higher level text formatting APIs for specific data types.

+All columns will include a `field-name` string attribute to select the field to display and a `placeholder` string attribute to specify the text to display if the field value isn't in the expected format (more details about expected formats for each column type).

 #### Column naming

 Follows the [Column Type Philosophy](/packages/nimble-components/src/table/specs/table-columns-hld.md#column-type-philosophy) where: